 General supports are not funded through your NDIS plan.

 - an early childhood partner for children younger than 9 – learn more in Our Guideline – Early connections

 - a local area coordinator for people aged 9 or older – learn more in Our Guideline - Community Connections

 - Aboriginal Disability Liaison Officers

 - community organisations through the Department of Social Services' Information, Linkages and Capacity Building program .

 We can provide these general supports to everyone with a disability, including people who are not NDIS participants.

 Reasonable and necessary supports are the disability supports we fund in your plan.
 You can use this funding to buy supports from service providers.

-All NDIS supports need to meet the NDIS funding criteria.
-For example, they need to be related to your disability, value for money, and effective and beneficial.
+All NDIS supports funded in your plan need to meet the NDIS funding criteria.
+For example, they need to directly relate to your disability, be value for money, and effective and beneficial.

 The supports we fund must be reasonable and necessary individually, but they must also be reasonable and necessary as a package of supports.